wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.1.2 =
+* Fixed bug where adhan timings table columns were off by one.

 = 1.1.1 =
 * Added ability to show different months with shortcodes.
 Add month=XX to the shortcode to have the timings for that month display.
 For example, [masjidnow_monthly masjid_id=XXXX month=12] for December timings.